 Overall, we would go as far as to say that pricing analysts with well-rounded technical skills over time tend to out-perform spreadsheet technicians with deep knowledge of pricing software, accounting, finance, data science, specific mathematical methods and types of statistical analyses.

-But, again, don’t assume that you can find all these things in just 1 person.
+Again, don’t assume that you can find all these things in just one person.
 This is a very unrealistic and unhealthy expectation.
-Just imagine if the person who hired you put the same pressure of expectation on you…
+Just imagine if the person who hired you put the same pressure of expectation on you.

 Strategic Pricing analyst duties are multidimensional

 There are some characteristics you should be looking out for when you’re hiring a new pricing analyst for your team (or evaluating your current team members).
-However, to keep things simple, there are three main characteristics you should identifying during the hiring process if you want to hire a high performing pricing analyst.
+However, to keep things simple, there are three main characteristics you should identify during the hiring process if you want to hire a high-performing pricing analyst.